 But what are vitamin E benefits other than this, and what are the highest food sources?

 What is Vitamin E for?

-But what are vitamin E oil benefits other than this, and what are the best food sources?
-Well, this powerful antioxidant plays a role in the proper functioning of other systems of the body also, including the immune system, organs, and general processes of the brain – making it an essential nutrient for everybody.
+The powerful antioxidant vitamin E plays a role in the proper functioning of systems of the body.
+This includes the immune system, organs, and general processes of the brain, thus making it an essential nutrient for everybody.